-Smart phones and eWallets are influencing the payment processing landscape
+Smart phones and eWallets are influencing APAC's payment processing landscape

 APAC leading the cashless revolution